michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-11-29-easily-create-strong-passwords.md

 Passphrases made by dice can be remembered quite easily.
 You should use these for those passphrase which you cannot store in a safe password manager.
 Like the passphrase for the manager itself.

 For everything else you should use a password manager and use a distinct random passphrase for every account and store it in your manager exclusively.

+And to increase security even more you should use [two-factor or multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).